SAP-samples/teched2022-DA264/exercises/ex1/README.md

 3. You are currently viewing a connections in a Grid View layout.
 Click 'List View'.
 <br>![](/exercises/ex1/images/Ex01_Part03_03.png)

 4. This allows you to view a list of connections.
+Click '...'
+(More Actions) for 'HANA_DEMO'.
 <br>![](/exercises/ex1/images/Ex01_Part03_04.png)

 5. Select 'View Capabilities' for the 'HANA_DEMO' connection.